Myasthenia Gravis (MG)

 These drugs, also known as anticholinesterases, have been used to treat MG since the early 1990s and can produce relief from symptoms within minutes.
 The one most commonly used is pyridostigmine bromide (Mestinon).

 Cholinesterase inhibitors boost ACh levels not only at the neuromuscular junction but also in the autonomic nervous system (which controls involuntary bodily functions).
 Sometimes the drugs can cause diarrhea, abdominal cramps, and/or excessive saliva.
-To minimize these side effects, your physician might lower the dose of cholinesterase inhibitors or prescribe atropine, which blocks the ACh receptors on nerve cells.
+To minimize these side effects, a physician might lower the dose of cholinesterase inhibitors or prescribe atropine, which blocks the ACh receptors on nerve cells.

 Patients with limb and bulbar symptoms typically respond better to pyridostigmine than those with ptosis and diplopia.
 In rare cases, cholinesterase inhibitors prove enough for managing MG, but most people also require immunosuppression treatment that restrains the actions of the immune system.
 The use of cholinesterase inhibitors in synergy with immunosuppressive drugs also allows a physician to reduce the dosage of immunosuppressive medications, something that can reduce side effects associated with it.